The Best and Worst Methods of Transportation in Cuba

 - Maps.me has a free app for offline navigation, which is extremely helpful in Cuba.
 Buying a road map or atlas as a backup is essential.
 You can't get a GPS unit as they are not allowed in Cuba at this time.

-- You'll drive on the right side of the road and is otherwise very similar to driving in the U.S.
+- You'll drive on the right side of the road and driving in Cuba is otherwise very similar to driving in the US.

-- The road conditions are OK, but some backroads can be rough and so you'll need to go slowly.
+- The road conditions are OK, but some backroads can be rough and you'll need to go slowly.

 - Most highways have a speed limit of 100 kph (62 mph).

 Taking the train in Cuba can be just as much of an adventure as renting a car, maybe even more so.
 It's hard to find an accurate schedule and to purchase tickets.
 Trains are slow and unreliable.
 Plus, it's generally a 'bring your own toilet paper' situation.
 Overall, it's not the best form of transportation in Cuba.
 But if you've got the time to travel slowly, it's a unique, safe way to travel with locals.
 The train travel situation changes quite frequently, for the most up to date information, check out Seat61.